 Write Your First App with React

 To begin, it is necessary to install a recent version of node.js on your computer.
-To install it, execute the command below.
-However, ensure that node.js is already installed before proceeding.
+To install it, follow the instructions on the official page.

 npx create-react-app [react folder name]

-After executing the aforementioned command, you will need to wait for a moment while the folder is being downloaded.
+After executing this command, you will need to wait for a moment while the folder is being downloaded.

 Install React

-If you take a look at this image, you will be able to see the packages that will be installed in the node modules folder:
+If you take a look at this image, you will be able to see the packages that will be installed in the node modules folder, such as:

 • React